gotzmann/magic/README.md

 Some candidates were:

-- Golang as it fast, reasonably good when dealing with C. There also TinyGo which works on ESP32 and Arduino and have much-much faster FFI which is nice!
+- [0] Pure C - best of the best, as most of low-level gamedev libraries for graphics and audio and even popular 6502 emulators are still written in that bespoken language.
+It just me who do not feel comfortable working with all the gotchas of manual memory management, string handling, etc.
-- Zig which cross-platform building system and C FFI really shines.
-But there no strings!
-Clummsy syntax.
-And annoying memory allocators everywhere.
+- [1] Golang - robust, fast, well-known by me, reasonably good interop with with C. There also [1+] TinyGo which support all major platforms as well ESP32 and Arduino microcontrollers and have much-much faster FFI which is nice!
-- Odin is really great!
+- [2] Odin is really great!
 Syntax looks very similar to Go.
 It much better for games development and has a better FFI.
-So that my second best candidate after Golang.
+I'm just worried about tooling, IDE support and debugging, cause it not so popular as other candidates here.
+Still, that is my second best candidate after Golang.
-- Vlang looks good.
-But there so many negative PR within Hacker News for the previous years and it seems, it still uses C as an intermediate language and compiles with TinyCC which distracts me.
+- [3] Zig which cross-platform building system and C FFI really shines.
+But there no strings!
+Clumsy syntax.
+And annoying memory allocators everywhere.
+Looks like much harder target for me.
--
+- [4] Vlang looks easy and cool on my eyes, similar to Odin.
+But there so many negative PR within Hacker News for the previous years and seems, it still uses C as an intermediate language and compiles with TinyCC which distracts me.